Reading Time: 3 minutes

-Inviting aromas of cherry-coated sweetness, brown spice, smoke, and slight earthiness.
+Inviting aromas of cherry-coated sweetness, brown spice, smoke, and a slight earthiness.
 The palate is loaded with tastes of sour cherry, red kool-aid, and smoke.
 The end-plate is noticeably grassy.
-With all these characteristics packed in a glass, this is one of the few Areni wines that bear strong resemblance to a Californian Pinot Noir, yet distinctly different because of its smoothness, earthiness, and spice.
+With all these characteristics packed in a glass, this is one of the few Areni wines that bear a strong resemblance to a Californian Pinot Noir, yet distinctly different because of its smoothness, earthiness, and spice.
 A fantastic food wine.

 Voskevaz Karasi Collection Voskehat 2015 – 100% Voskehat

 The first vintage of its kind with only less than 3,000 bottles released, this premium line of Voskehat wine is crafted with grapes from 60-year-old vines.
-Made with whole-cluster pressing, fermentation in the karas (clay vessels) with 1% skin contact, and four-month ageing in the barrel, the delicateness and depth jump right out in first contact.
-On the nose, it delivers a long chain of subtle aromas like tropical fruit, ripe melon, starfruit, plywood, butter, and spice.
+Made with whole-cluster pressing, fermentation in the karas (clay vessels) with 1% skin contact, and four-month aging in the barrel, the delicateness and depth jump right out in the first contact.
+On the nose, it delivers a long chain of subtle aromas like tropical fruit, ripe melon, star fruit, plywood, butter, and spice.
 On the palate, it shows signs of tart Asian pear, starfruit, pineapple, and wet stone.
 The texture is light, smooth, and buttery.
 Overall, we find this wine to be an absolute stunner that reminds us of some Burgundy white.
 Despite its relatively high retail price in Armenia, we think it’s worth every cent and serves as an exemplar of what the variety Voskehat can achieve.